-The Noble Souls upholstery collection has been colored using special dyes that are 100% organic, extracted naturally from different plants, using dye extraction techniques that are hundreds of years old.
-These dyestuffs are then mixed with water to produce a stunning palette of authentic natural colorfast finishes.
+The Noble Souls upholstery collection has been coloured using special dyes that are 100% organic, extracted naturally from different plants, using dye extraction techniques that are hundreds of years old.
+These dyestuffs are then mixed with water to produce a stunning palette of authentic, natural finishes.

 In China, indigo dye paste is called “Landian”, a unique form of Chinese indigo.
 In developing our own indigo for Noble Souls, Tim explored the use of natural dyes with makers who have received these traditions down through the generations, determined to preserve intact the completely natural and hand made essence of this tradition.
-And for Noble Souls, we combine the use of traditional Landian with a modern stonewashing treatment that lends the fabric a softness and colorfastness not previously achieved on commercial upholstery.
+And for Noble Souls, we combine the use of traditional Landian with a modern stonewashing treatment that lends the fabric a softness and colour stability not previously achieved with natural dyes on commercial upholstery.